Ari-Zona1/Rutgers-CS111/Assignment 8/README.md

-# Assignment 8
+#Assignment 8

-This repository contains several Java programs that I have written.
+This repository contains several Java programs that I have written for analyzing car leasing options and calculating the cost and carbon emissions of different vehicles.

-## List of Programs
+##List of Programs

-- Sierpinski.java: a program that generates a Sierpinski triangle of a specified order, using a recursive function
-- StdDraw.java: a library for drawing geometric shapes, lines, and text in a 2D graphics window
+###Program 1:
+    RecursiveAppend.java is a Java program that uses recursion to append characters to a string.

+###Program 2:
+    Fuel.java: This Java program defines a class for storing and manipulating data on the fuel efficiency of vehicles.
+    Lease.java: This Java program defines a class for storing and manipulating data on leases for vehicles.
+    LeasingCost.java: This Java program defines a class for calculating the cost of a vehicle lease.
-- StdIn.java: a library for reading in data from standard input
+    StdIn.java: This Java program provides a set of static methods for reading input from the standard input stream (e.g., the keyboard).
-- StdOut.java: a library for writing out data to standard output
+    StdOut.java: This Java program provides a set of static methods for printing output to the standard output stream (e.g., the console).
+    Vehicle.java: This Java program defines a class for storing and manipulating data on vehicles. vehicles.txt: This text file contains data on vehicles, which can be read in and used by the other Java programs in the program.

 ## Project Description